sebastibe/dotemacs/README.md

 * `C-x 2  ` Split window horizontally
 * `C-x 3  ` Split window vertically
 * `S-arrow` Jump to window to the left/right/up/down
+* `M-arrow` Jump to window to the left/right/up/down

 ### Mode Line